 Catch a bus to Dargaville or link this trail with the Kauri Coast Cycleway to the north.

-A boat trip across Kaiapara Harbour from Pouto Point to Parakai, 3km from Helensville, takes 2–3 hours depending on conditions.
+A boat trip across Kaipara Harbour from Pouto Point to Parakai, 3km from Helensville, takes 2–3 hours depending on conditions.
 The crossing will need to be arranged in advance, with the main options being Kaipara Cruises or a charter service.
 It’s also worth considering taking a fishing trip, which will not only get you across the harbour but make a real adventure of it!

 Coverage is available at Dargaville and Parakai, and from Helensville south.